A Answers (5)

 Everyone should have their vision checked at least every two years.
 If new glasses do not correct this problem, it is strongly recommended that a competent examination by an ophthalmologist be done as soon as possible.

-Mehmet Oz, MD, Cardiology, answeredYou might need two different pairs of glasses to correct your vision as you get older.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredYou might need two different pairs of glasses to correct your vision as you get older.

 Watch the video to learn more about how your vision changes as you get older.